bear96/SDBot-DesktopApp/README.md

 ## Prerequisites
 1. Any software that can extract .7z files (such as 7-zip, gzip, WinRar, WinZip, etc).
 If you do not have any software that can extract files, then you can download 7-zip from [here](https://www.7-zip.org/a/7z2401-x64.exe).
 2. The application was created using [pyinstaller](https://pypi.org/project/pyinstaller/) and [PySide6](https://pypi.org/project/PySide6/).
 Therefore, a user's device will see it as a potentially unwanted program (or PUP).
-Turn off your antivirus, or exclude the application from being scanned by the antivirus to avoid it being deleted from your device or quarantined.
+There are two options to get around this: first, you can exclude the application from being scanned by the antivirus to avoid it being deleted from your device or quarantined or you can turn off your antivirus.
 3. This is a Windows specific application.
 Future versions will have Linux and MacOS compatible applications as well.
 4. An OpenAI API key is required to use this application.
 A user can [create an account](https://platform.openai.com/login) with OpenAI, navigate to the [API key page](https://platform.openai.com/account/api-keys) and click on "Create new secret key", optionally naming the key. **Make sure to save this somewhere safe and do not share it with anyone.**